auth0-samples/auth0-react-native-sample/01-Custom-Form/README.md

 The sample form is hardcoded with Facebook, Google social connections and a `Username-Password-Authentication` database connection.
 You will need to have these connections enabled in your [Auth0 Dashboard](https://manage.auth0.com/#/)

+### Important: Database Connection Authentication

+Since June 2017 new Clients no longer have the **Password Grant Type*** enabled by default.
+This sample demonstrates database connection authentication using `passwordRealm`, so you will need to enable the Password Grant Type, please follow [this guide](https://auth0.com/docs/clients/client-grant-types#how-to-edit-the-client-grant_types-property).

 ### Call API

 Sample code is provided in `app/screens/ProfileScreen.js` using the native [fetch](https://facebook.github.io/react-native/docs/network.html) component.
 You will need to change this value to a real URL for it to work.